 They also imply that an illiterate peasant girl from Galilee would not have had the ability to compose such a hymn.

 Did Mary really compose the Magnificat?

 But there is no reason to think that Mary could not have been capable of composing it herself.
 The Magnificat is closely based on the Song of Hannah in 2 Samuel 2:1-10, and Mary must have known this Song well.

-she would have seen the Song of Hannah as appropriate, since Elizabeth’s pregnancy so late in life mirrored the pregnancy of Hannah.
+- she would have thought the Song of Hannah appropriate, since Elizabeth’s pregnancy so late in life mirrored the pregnancy of Hannah.